New Restaurants to Try in Baton Rouge in 2026

 Drago’s

-10111 Perkins Rowe Bldg C, Suite 100
+Address: 10111 Perkins Rowe Bldg C, Suite 100

 Now open inside of Perkins Rowe, Drago’s brings its classic seafood dishes and bold Louisiana flavors to one of Baton Rouge’s busiest shopping areas.

-Eloise Market and Cakery
+Eloise Market And Cakery

-1940 Perkins Rd.
+Address: 1940 Perkins Rd.

 Eloise Market and Cakery has expanded into a larger space, giving fans more room to enjoy its beloved baked goods, cakes, and cake decorating classes.